Aiden-ytarame/AttributeNetworkWrapper/README.md

 This calls a bunch of abstract functions that you, the user must override to handle sending messages, and calling certain functions on receive.

-Classes that you must override is the NetworkManager and Transport.
+Classes that you must override are NetworkManager and Transport.

 You call rpcs by using either Server/Client/Multi Rpc Attribute:
 ```csharp